Humanities Pre-Summer 2012

 Humanities courses offer ways to understand the development of cultures and how the human experience is expressed in art, music, literature, architecture, drama, and religion.
 Students are required to take two courses selected from the humanities offerings.

 Students must select two humanities courses from the following departments or interdisciplinary programs to count toward the humanities requirement.
-In foreign language departments, only courses at the 3000 level or above will be considered toward the humanities requirement.
+In foreign language departments, only courses at the 3000 level or above, excluding courses focused on language instruction, may count to the humanities requirement.

 - Art History and Archaeology